State of Grace (song)

-"State of Grace" is a song written and recorded by American singer-songwriter Taylor Swift.
-It was released for digital download as a promotional single from her fourth studio album Red on October 16, 2012, by Big Machine Records.
-Produced by Swift and Nathan Chapman, "State of Grace" is an arena rock song that uses chiming, feedback-drenched guitars and pounding drums.
+"State of Grace" is a song written and recorded by the American singer-songwriter Taylor Swift for her fourth studio album, Red.
+To promote the album before its release, Big Machine Records released "State of Grace" for download on October 16, 2012.
+Produced by Swift and Nathan Chapman, it is an arena rock song that uses chiming, feedback-drenched guitars and pounding drums.
 An acoustic version features as a deluxe-edition bonus track.
 The lyrics are about the tumultuous feelings evoked by the first signs of love.

 Critics deemed the song's arena-rock production a showcase of Swift's expanding artistry beyond her previous country pop sound.
-They praised the production and emotional sentiments, and retrospectively regarded it as one of Swift's best songs.
-"State of Grace" peaked within the top 50 of singles charts in Australia, Ireland, New Zealand, and the UK.
+They praised the production and emotional sentiments and retrospectively regarded it as one of Swift's best songs.
+"State of Grace" peaked within the top 50 of singles charts in Australia, Ireland, New Zealand, and the United Kingdom.
 It reached number nine on the Canadian Hot 100 and number 13 on the Billboard Hot 100, and received a gold certification from the Recording Industry Association of America (RIAA).